Feds announce $8.3M to deal with ‘ghost’ fishing gear in B.C. waters - Haida Gwaii Observer

 Each project falls into at least one category of gear retrieval, responsible disposal, acquisition and piloting of available gear technology, or international leadership.

-In B.C. the 10 funded projects will be led by seven organizations: BC Shellfish Growers Association, Ecotrust Canada, Emerald Sea Protection Society, Natural Resources Consultants, The Ocean Legacy Foundation, Pacific Prawn Fishermen’s Association and T Buck Suzuki Foundation.
+Natural Resources Consultants is leading two projects with a singular goal in the Hecate Strait and in Queen Charlotte Sound.
+The organization will conduct five activities, including the feasibility of a rapid response and retrieval program to reduce harm from newly-lost fishing nets in B.C., training divers to remove ghost gear and identifying hotspot areas of fishing gear loss.

+The organization has set a goal of removing either 10 derelict nets or up to 250 abandoned traps during the course of research.

-The fund stems from the government’s target of protecting 25 per cent of the Canada’s oceans by 2025.
+The Ghost Gear Fund stems from the government’s target of protecting 25 per cent of the Canada’s oceans by 2025.

 In 2018 Canada was the 13th nation to join World Animal Protection’s Global Ghost Gear Initiative, an international alliance of nations, companies, and environment groups.